makam2901/mlops/README.md

-# mlops
+#ML Operations
-This repo is manage all content and assignments for the ML OPs course.
+This repository will be used to manage all the course content and develop models & flows.